thispolo/haxe-injection/README.md

 # haxe-injection

-A straight-to-the-point DI container for Haxe.
-Supports singleton, transient, and singleton services.
+A dependency injection container for Haxe.
+Supports singleton, transient, and scoped services.

 ## Features

 - Three service lifecycles: Singleton, Transient, and Scoped
-- Configurable dependencies
+- Configuration handling and configurable dependencies
 - Dependencies can be segregated by service type
-- Dependencies can be bound to names for chaining purposes
+- Dependencies can be bound to names for chaining
 - Lifecycle management through `Destructable` interface
+- Basic handling of services with type parameters
 - Concrete self-binding

 ## Overview